dbwebb-se/mvc/example/symfony/README.md

 ### Add style

-You can add your own style to the file `assets/styles/app.css`.
+You can add your style to the file `assets/styles/app.css`.
 Try to add the following and then rebuild the assets.

 ```css
 body {